 - Temporary accommodation;

-- Material and financial assistance:
+- Material and financial assistance;

 - Family and personal support;

 - Psychosocial support;

-- The ability to access information;

 - Health and medical services; and

 - Community development.

-5.4.2.
+5.5.2.
 Economic Environment

 This area refers to the economic impact that an emergency may have on business, primary producers and the broader economy.
 The economic impact of an emergency is often hidden, and may need a detailed assessment to determine immediate and long-term effects and may include loss of business due to: